Heterogeneous gold catalysis: Selective hydrogenations

 Gold catalysts are especially selective in the hydrogenation of α,β-insaturated aldehydes, i.e. aldehydes containing a C=C double bond on the carbon adjacent to the carbonyl.
 Gold catalysts are able to hydrogenate only the carbonyl group, so that the aldehyde is transformed to the corresponding alcohol, while leaving the C=C double bond untouched.
 In the hydrogenation of crotonaldehyde to crotyl alcohol, 80% selectivity was attained at 5-10% conversion and 523 K (250 °C) on Au/ZrO2 and Au/ZnO.
 The selectivity increased along with Au particle size in the range of ~2 to ~5 nm.
 Other instances of this reaction include acrolein, citral, benzal acetone, and pent-3-en-2-one.
 The activity and selectivity of gold catalysts for this reaction has been linked to the morphology of the nanoparticles, which in turn is influenced by the support.
 For example, round particles tend to form on TiO2, while ZnO promotes particles with clear facets, as observed by TEM.
-Because the round morphology provides a higher relative amount of low-coordinated metal surface sites, the higher activity observerd with Au/TiO2 compared to Au/ZnO is explained.
-Finally, a bimetallic Au-In/ZnO catalyst has been observed to improve the selectivity towards the hydrogenation of the carbonyl in acrolein.
+Because the round morphology provides a higher relative amount of low-coordinated metal surface sites, the higher activity observed with Au/TiO2 compared to Au/ZnO is explained.
+A bimetallic Au-In/ZnO catalyst has been observed to improve the selectivity towards the hydrogenation of the carbonyl in acrolein.
 It was observed in HRTEM images that indium thin films decorate some of the facets of the gold nanoparticle.
 The promoting effect on selectivity might result from the fact that only the Au sites that promote side-reactions are decorated by In.

-A strategy that in many reactions has succeeded at improving gold's catalytic activity without impairing its selectivity is to synthesize bimetallic Pd-Au or Pt-Au catalysts.
-For the hydrogenation of 1,3-butadiene to butenes, model surfaces of Au(111), Pd-Au(111), Pd-Au(110), and Pd(111) were studied with LEED, AES, and LEIS.
-A selectivity of ~100% was achieved on Pd70Au30(111) and it was suggested that Au might promote the desorption of the product during the reaction.
-A second instance is the hydrogenation of p-chloronitrobenzene to p-chloroaniline, in which selectivity suffers with typical hydrogenation catalysts due to the parallel hydrodechlorination to aniline.
-However, Pd-Au/Al2O3 (Au/Pd ≥20) has been proven thrice as active as the pure Au catalyst, while being ~100% selective to p-chloroaniline.
-In a mechanistic study of hydrogenation of nitrobenzenes with Pt-Au/TiO2, the dissociation of H2 was identified as rate-controlling, hence the incorporation of Pt, an efficient hydrogenation metal, highly improved catalytic activity.
-Dihydrogen dissociated on Pt and the nitroaromatic compound was activated on the Au-TiO2 interface.
-Finally, hydrogenation was enabled by the spillover of activated H surface species from Pt to the Au surface.
+As studied with LEED, AES, and LEIS, ~100% selectivity was achieved on Pd70Au30(111).
+Au is proposed to promote the desorption of the product during the reaction.
+Au/Pd ≥20 is more active that pure Au for the hydrogenation of p-chloronitrobenzene to p-chloroaniline.
+The dissociation of H2 was identified as rate-controlling, hence the incorporation of Pt, an efficient hydrogenation metal.
+Hydrogenation is proposed to be enabled by the hydrogen spillover.